Veloresearch/velocity-mta-proof/README.md

 The v0.1 proof build lets you:

+- install Velocity on Windows
+- automatically download the required `.mfy` artifact from Hugging Face
 - run `.mfy` artifacts locally
 - use a local terminal chat
 - run through the preferred CUDA execution path